-What is the "smart money" up to lately?
+What is the reputed smart money up to lately?
 We explore the 25 most popular blue-chip stocks among the hedge fund crowd.

-They're not doing so great in 2021, either.
-The Eurekahedge Hedge Fund Index delivered a total return (price appreciation plus dividends) of 7.8% for the year-to-date through Aug.
-27. Meanwhile, the benchmark S&P 500 was up 21% on a total-return basis over the same span.
+Case in point: the Eurekahedge Hedge Fund Index delivered a total return (price appreciation plus dividends) of -1.6% year-to-date through Jan.
+31. That compares with the S&P 500's total return of -5.2% over the same span.